sabinemm/fabf/README.md

 In future I would like to make the forms functional.
 I would also add more detailed explanations for how the solar energy works and how it is implemented.

+## Mockups

+I created the mockups in Photoshop.
+During development process I made some design changes, chose different icons and backgrounds.
+I also reduced the amout of pages, to keep the site cleaner.
+You can see the mockup for [Index page](https://i.imgur.com/a9KczB5.jpg), [About page](https://i.imgur.com/S2QfeQ9.jpg), [Contact](https://i.imgur.com/6AtEinV.jpg) and [Pricing page](https://i.imgur.com/9r5nAka.jpg)

 ## Testing

 The site was tested on several browsers (Chrome, Safari) both on Mac OS and Windows.
 On mobile it has been tested with Safari and Chrome with Iphone X and OnePlus 5T.
 During testing on mobile, I changed the column widths with Boostrap for "Where do we do it?" section.